sdv-dev/CTGAN/docs/cli.rst

 **CTGAN** comes with a command line interface that allows modeling and sampling data without the need to write any Python code.
-This is available under the ``ctgan`` command that will have been set up in your sistem upon installing **CTGAN**.
+This is available under the ``ctgan`` command that will have been set up in your system upon installing **CTGAN**.

 Working with CSV files
 ----------------------

-In the simples scenario, you ``ctgan`` can be used to read data from a CSV file, with headers, and using ``,`` as the separator.
+In the simplest scenario, ``ctgan`` can be used to read data from a CSV file, with headers, and using ``,`` as the separator.

-For this, you can call ``ctgan`` passin it only two arguments:
+For this, you can call ``ctgan`` passing it only two arguments:

 * The path to the input data file.
 * The path to the output file.